SAMY-ER/Protein-Structure-Prediction/README.md

 ### 2. Agents

-We implement several RL agents to attempt to solve this Protein Folding Problem.
+We implement several RL agents to attempt to solve this Protein Folding problem.
 For now, these include:

 1. Q-Learning
 2. Deep Q-Network (DQN) [2]